FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

      - Intersected DTheta from land use-soil overlay
      - Maximum impervious value from both layers

-   .. dropdown:: Step 7: Use SSURGO and OpenStreetMap Data
+   .. dropdown:: Step (Option 3): Use SSURGO and OpenStreetMap Data

       - Use **SSURGO Downloader** to get soil components: